terra-money/classic-core/docs/guide/terracli.md

 #### Delegate to a Validator

 On the upcoming mainnet, you can delegate `luna` to a validator.
 These [delegators](/resources/delegators-faq) can receive part of the validator's fee revenue.
-Refer to

 ##### Query Validators